angoikon/byd-trip-stats/README.md

 ### Testing Help

-If you are running BYD Trip Stats on a **Dolphin, Atto 3, or another BYD model**, reports about what works and what doesn't are especially valuable.
+If you are running BYD Trip Stats on a **Dolphin, Atto3, or any other BYD model**, reports about what works and what doesn't are especially valuable.

 ---